-The Winterbottom Stakes is the second group one feature of the Ascot carnival and it’s worth a cool $1 million.
+The Winterbottom Stakes is the second Group 1 of the Perth Summer Carnival and it’s always a cracker.

-2018 Winterbottom Stakes final field, barrier draw and odds
+Winterbottom Stakes 2019 final field, barrier draw & odds

 Best Each Way Bet: